XiaoSong9905/Deep-Painterly-Harmonization-in-PyTorch/README.md

-# Project : Deep Painterly Harmonization in PyTorch
+# Deep Painterly Harmonization in PyTorch

 > EECS 442 Final Project at University of Michigan, Ann Arbor
 >